biprodas/programming-problem-solutions/README.md

 # OJ-Solutions

-This package contains my solutions to the problems in different online-judges.
+This package contains my solutions to the programming problems in different online-judges.

+Here is a list of platforms that i have tried:

 - [x] [**UVa OJ**](https://uva.onlinejudge.org/)
 - [x] [**Project Euler**](https://projecteuler.net/)